eemeyer/simplicity/documentation/userguide/simplicityDiscoverySearch.md

 simplicityDiscoverySearch
 =========================

+The `simplicityDiscoverySearch` widget can perform Ajax search requests in a two different ways:
-The <code>simplicityDiscoverySearch</code> widget performs search by making an Ajax request either directly to the Discovery Search Engine or to a server side search controller.
+1. directly to the Discovery Search Engine (via CORS), or
+1. to a same-origin server-side search controller

-You'll typically use direct engine searches for development purposes and make use of a server side search controller for a production site.
+You'll typically use direct engine searches for development purposes, and a server side search controller for a production site.

 Production
 ----------

 {% highlight javascript %}
 $('body').simplicityDiscoverySearch({
-    url: 'my_search_controller.php'
+    url: '/my_search_controller.php'
 });
 {% endhighlight %}

-This makes a GET request to the declared URL passing the state as query parameters and expects to receive a JSON document in our standard response format.
+Will make GET requests to the my_search_controller.php using the state as query parameters, and expect to receive a JSON document in our standard response format.

 Concretely, the state:

-{% highlight json %}
+{% highlight javascript %}
 {
     "text": "this is an example"
 }